-Do you have a child with a birthday coming up?
-Read through these birthday party planning tips to easily plan the perfect party!
-Don’t forget to grab the FREE Party Planning Pack!
+Struggling to plan your child’s birthday party?
+Look no further.
+These seven birthday party planning tips will make it possible for you to easily plan the perfect party.
+Don’t forget to grab the FREE Party Planning Pack.

 1. Set a budget that fits your financial situation